The Best Way to Grind Sticky Weed: Tips and Techniques

 • Provides better control over the grind consistency.

-• Minimizes the risk of damaging the grinder or wasting valuable weed.
+• Minimizes the risk of damaging the grinder or wasting valuable herbs

 Cleaning and Maintaining Your Grinder